newrelic/FY23SKO-OaC/Part_2-Creating_New_Relic_Resources_With_Terraform.md

 Note: You didn't use the -out option to save this plan, so Terraform can't guarantee to take exactly these actions if you run "terraform apply" now.
 ```

-Now *apply* the configuration with:
+Now *apply* the configuration with the following:

 ```bash
 terraform apply
 ```

+> Answer `yes` when prompted to make the changes.

 This should apply the configuration and let you know what was created like this:
 ```